 The Mechanism supports and strengthens country planning and review processes by requiring that commitments be drawn from the plans, strategies, targets and milestones that are developed by governments and other stakeholders, within the existing government time-frames.
 Further, the new Mutual Accountability Mechanism expects all SWA partners to collaborate in the making of commitments, and to report back on their actions to achieve these commitments.

-The previous SWA Commitments process was centred around SWA’s High-level Meetings.
-Commitments were developed by government partners specifically to be presented at High-level Meetings, and these commitments were independent of other activities taking place nationally.
-Other SWA partners, such as external support agencies or NGOs were not expected to present commitments at the High-level Meetings, although some development partners did so.
+The SWA Commitments process (2010–2014) was centred around SWA’s High-level Meetings.
+Developed only by government partners and specifically to be presented at High-level Meetings, and these commitments were independent of any other national processes and activities taking place nationally.
+Other SWA partners, such as external support agencies, NGOs and private sector were not expected to present commitments at the High-level Meetings, although some development partners did actually do so.

-The most significant to change to the Accountability Mechanism is the emphasis put on supporting and strengthening country planning and review processes and their timelines.
-Rather than developing commitments specifically for the High-level Meetings, and within the timeframe of the High-level Meetings, the new Mutual Accountability Mechanism recognizes the centrality of government-led multi-stakeholder planning and review processes to achieving SDG 6 and sanitation and water for all, always and everywhere.
-Therefore, the SWA Mutual Accountability Mechanism requires that commitments be drawn from the plans, strategies, targets and milestones that are developed by governments and other stakeholders, within the existing government timetables.
-SWA partners present and report on commitments at global High-level meetings (Sector Ministers’ Meetings) at the moment that it fits into the country’s own cycle of planning and review.
+The most significant development to the Accountability Mechanism is the emphasis that is now being put on supporting and strengthening country planning and review processes and their timelines.
+Rather than asking governments to develop commitments specifically for the High-level Meetings, the Mutual Accountability Mechanism recognizes the centrality of government-led multi-stakeholder planning and review processes to achieving SDG 6 and sanitation and water for all, always and everywhere.
+Therefore, the Mutual Accountability Mechanism requires that commitments be drawn from the plans, strategies, targets and milestones that are developed by governments and other stakeholders, within the existing government timetables.
+SWA partners present and report on commitments at global High-level meetings (Sector Ministers’ Meetings and potentially also Finance Ministers’ Meetings) when it fits into the country’s own cycle of planning and review.

-Further, the new Mutual Accountability Mechanism expects all SWA partners to collaborate in the making of Commitments, and to report back on their actions to achieve these commitments.
+Further, the new Mutual Accountability Mechanism invites all SWA partners to collaborate in the making of commitments, and expects all partners to report back on their actions to achieve these commitments.
 This will be further explained below.